hidem1129-oss/Modular-Factory-System/Software/I2C_Debugger/README.md

 ---

+### Power-Monitor Read Failures

+Power-monitor read failures are handled independently from node communication states.

+If a shunt-current or bus-voltage measurement cannot be read, the unavailable value is represented as missing data.
+Power is calculated only when both voltage and current are available.

+The remaining measurements continue to be collected and logged where possible.
+A failed read from one power-monitor channel does not classify the corresponding node as `UNKNOWN`, `No Device`, or `Signal Lost`.

+Power-monitor read failures also do not currently generate a node-level WARN state.
+Real power measurements are displayed and logged separately from the node communication-state model.

+---

 ## Main-Line and Branch Monitoring

 The UI displays both individual branch measurements and the aggregate condition of the main power line.